 - Congratulations to Mike Koontz who also graduated and now works at EarthLab at University of Colorado

 - Paige Kouba is mentoring REUs at Harvard Forest and studying seedling dynamics, and the role of seedlings in forest carbon flux, in collaboration with Sydne Record (Bryn Mawr) and Danielle Ignace (Smith College)

-- Marina LaForgia's paper on the impact of drought on grassland seedbanks was published in Ecology.
-Here it is.
+- Derek Young's paper on the impact of drought on postfire tree regeneration was published in Ecology -- here it is

-- Allie is again leading the Kids into Discovering Science (KiDS) program at Lower Lake Elementary school, which included classroom teaching about ecology and evolution, a hands-on experiment, and a field trip to McLaughlin UC Natural Reserve.
+- With leadership from Martha Wohlfeil, Jessica Franco, Jan Ng, and Rob Blenk, we again ran the Kids into Discovering Science (KiDS) program at Lower Lake Elementary school, which included classroom teaching about ecology and evolution, a hands-on experiment, and a field trip to McLaughlin UC Natural Reserve.
 We thank the Pitzer Foundation for their continued support of this program.

-- Mike Koontz has developed methods to reliably use drone photogrammetry to build multispectral 3-D models of forest structure, and is using this to map forest structure around bark beetle outbreak sites in the Sierras.
+- Mike Koontz has developed methods to reliably use drone photogrammetry to build multispectral 3-D models of forest structure, and has used this to map forest structure around bark beetle outbreak sites in the Sierras

 What we're doing